-Due to the fact that the utilization rate of production line was lower than expected and the expected future cash flow might not be able to recover the carrying amount of the related equipment, the impairment loss had been recognized in 2020 and 2019 based on the following:
+Due to the fact that the utilization rate of production line was lower than expected and the stop of APFA production, expected future cash flow might not be able to recover the carrying amount of the related equipment.
+Thus, the impairment loss had been recognized in 2020 based on the following:

-Based on the financial forecasts for the future periods, the carrying amount of the Group's PPE for the years ended of 2020 and 2019 could not be recovered by the present value of future cash flow, therefore, an impairment loss amounting to \$111,297 thousand and \$285,895 thousand was recognized and reported as other gains and losses.
+Based on the financial forecasts for the future periods, the carrying amount of the Group's PPE for the year ended of 2020 could not be recovered by the present value of future cash flow, therefore, an impairment loss amounting to \$111,297 thousand was recognized and reported as other gains and losses.

-The recoverable amounts were determined based on the expected cash flow approved by the Group management, at a PV rate of 8.88% and 11.19%.
+The recoverable amounts were determined based on the expected cash flow approved by the Group management, at a PV rate of 8.88% in 2020.
 The ratio was based on the pretax tenyear government bonds yield using the same currency.
 Accelerating risk and specific systematic risk in CGU were also disclosed as adjusted for risk premium.